rgl-epfl/drtvam/docs/src/performance_tips.rst

 Reducing spp
 ----------------
 Finally, we can try to reduce the number of samples per pixel (spp) used during the optimization.
 In the case of no scattering or no blurred projection (for example :ref:`real lens projector <lens_projector>`), choosing a ``spp`` of 1 is often sufficient to get good results.
+We also need to reduce ``spp_grad`` to 1, which is the number of samples per pixel used to compute the gradient during optimization.
-Since we use ``spp_ref`` and ``spp_grad`` only for the final reference rendering, we can keep them at 8 to check if the optimization is converging correctly.
+Since we use ``spp_ref`` only for the final reference rendering, we can keep them at 8 to check if the optimization is converging correctly.
 We can also turn on ``regular_sampling`` which samples a ray from the center position of each pixel, instead of randomly sampling within the pixel area.
 This reduces variance and can help convergence when using low ``spp``.
 With this we could reduce the rendering time to about 0m08s